-Purpose: The Associate in Applied Science Degree program in Business Management is designed primarily for persons who seek employment in business immediately upon completion of the program.
-Both persons who are seeking their first employment position and those who are seeking promotion may benefit from this program.
+Purpose: The Associate of Applied Science Degree program in Business Management is designed primarily for persons who seek employment in business immediately

+Occupational

-Occupational Objectives: The following occupational titles represent examples of possible employment opportunities for graduates of the management specializations:
+Objectives: The following occupational titles represent examples of possible employment opportunities for graduates of the management specializations:

+Management Trainee

+Administrative Assistant

+Purchasing Agent

+Human Resource Supervisor

+Production Supervisor

+Small Business Owner/Manager

+Office Manager

-Management Trainee Administrative Assistant Purchasing Agent Human Resource Supervisor Production Supervisor Small Business Owner/Manager Office Manager eral admission requirements, a counselor will discuss with you the strengths and weaknesses of your academic background and your strengths and weaknesses as revealed by an appropriate placement test.
+Admission Requirements: In addition to the admission requirements established for the College, entry into this program requires completion of four units of high school English and one unit of high school mathematics.
+If you meet the general admission requirements, a counselor will discuss with you the strengths and weaknesses of your academic background and your strengths and weaknesses as revealed by an appropriate placement test.
 You may correct any deficiencies in your academic preparation in the College's Developmental Studies program.